Take a Look! An Eyeglasses for Artisans Update

 At Serrv International, many of our handcrafts require an incredible amount of precision and detail-- from hand embroidered textiles in India to hand quilled paper in Vietnam to hand-woven baskets in eSwatini.
 For many artisans, being able to see clearly is the difference between earning an income and having little to no work at all.

 Through our Eyeglasses for Artisans program, and thanks to your support and our partnership with the Wisconsin Lions Foundation's Eyeglass Recycling Center, we have provided a total of 3,800 eyeglasses and 1,983 eye exams to artisans in 10 countries.

-This year alone, we have had the opportunity to provide vision to artisans in four countries.
+This year alone, we have had the opportunity to provide vision to 8 artisan communities in four countries.

 Our first shipment of glasses to the Philippines was a resounding success.
 Using funds from your donations and sales of our products, our artisan partners in the Philippines were able to provide 550 pairs of glasses free of cost to artisans in marginalized communities.

 In May, we were able to provide three of our artisan partners in Indonesia 450 pairs of glasses.